 - SolarWinds Permissions Analyzer for Active Directory (FREE DOWNLOAD) – A free interface that gives a better view of permissions than you can glean in Active Directory itself.

-- ManageEngine AdManager Plus – A management tool for Active Directory with a smart graphics-rich frontend and reporting for SOX or HIPAA compliance.
+- ManageEngine AdManager Plus (FREE EDITION) – A management tool for Active Directory with a smart graphics-rich frontend and reporting for SOX or HIPAA compliance.

 - Specops Command – An interface to PowerShell and VBScripts to automate many Active Directory management tasks.